lukebranch/odoo/doc/reference/guidelines.rst

 For *controllers*, the only file should be named *main.py*.
 Otherwise, if you need to inherit an existing controller from another module, its name will be *<module_name>.py*.
 Unlike *models*, each controller should be contained in a separated file.

-For *static files*, since the ressources can be use in different context (frontend, backend, both), they will be included in only one bundle.
-So, css/less, javascript and XML files should be suffixed with the name of the bundle type. i.e.: *im_chat_common.css*, *im_chat_common.js* for assets_common bundle, and *im_chat_backend.css*, *im_chat_backend.js* for assets_backend bundle.
+For *static files*, since the resources can be used in different contexts (frontend, backend, both), they will be included in only one bundle.
+So, CSS/Less, JavaScript and XML files should be suffixed with the name of the bundle type. i.e.: *im_chat_common.css*, *im_chat_common.js* for assets_common bundle, and *im_chat_backend.css*, *im_chat_backend.js* for assets_backend bundle.

-For module having only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
+For modules having only one file, the convention will be *<module_name>.ext* (i.e.: *project.js*).
-Don't link data (image, libraries) outside Odoo : don't use an url to an image but copy it in our codebase instead.
+Don't link data (image, libraries) outside Odoo: don't use an URL to an image but copy it in our codebase instead.

-For *data*, split them by purpose : demo or data.
-The filename will be the *main_model* name, suffixed by *_demo.xml* or *_data.xml*.
+For *data*, split them by purpose: data or demo.
+The filename will be the *main_model* name, suffixed by *_data.xml* or *_demo.xml*.

-For *wizard*, the naming convention is :
+For *wizards*, the naming convention is :

 - <main_transient>.py
 - <main_transient>_views.xml

 Where *<main_transient>* is the name of the dominant transient model, just like for *models*. <main_transient>.py can contains the models `model.action` and `model.action.line`.

-For *report*, their names should be like :
+For *reports*, their names should look like :

 - <report_name_A>_report.py
 - <report_name_A>_report_views.xml